ZhifeiDou/NeuMF_Recommendation_System_Amazon/README.md

-# MIE424_Final_Project
+# NeuMF_Recommendation_System_Amazon
 This is the final project for MIE424 Group 9.
+This project is building a recommendation system with NeuMF - a fusion model with Neural Network and Matrix Factorization proposed by He et al in [this paper](https://arxiv.org/abs/1708.05031).

+## Project Report
+The

+## File structure
-The folder is consisting of three .ipynb files and two datasets which are listed below
+The folder consists of three .ipynb files and two datasets which are listed below
 - MIE424 Project MovieLens.ipynb
 - MIE424 Project Amazon.ipynb
 - MIE424 Project Compare SGD and Adam.ipynb